Nashville to host 2023 NHL Awards, 2023 Upper Deck NHL Draft - NewsBreak

 This will be the second time the Predators will host the NHL Draft and marks the 20-year anniversary of the 2003 NHL Draft, which was also held at Bridgestone Arena (then known as Gaylord Entertainment Center).

 “We are thrilled to bring two of our marquee events – the 2023 NHL Awards and the 2023 NHL Draft – to Nashville, a special city that certainly knows how to throw a great party,” NHL Commissioner Gary Bettman said.
 “From the 2003 NHL Draft to the 2016 NHL All-Star Weekend to the 2017 Stanley Cup Final to the 2022 NHL Stadium Series game, the city, the Predators organization and the Country Music community have overwhelmed the NHL with their welcome and support every time Nashville has hosted a League event.
-We cannot wait to return next June to celebrate the stars of our game and introduce the next generation of NHL Players.”Tennessee sailor killed in Pearl Harbor attack to be buried
+We cannot wait to return next June to celebrate the stars of our game and introduce the next generation of NHL Players.”Deshaun Watson discipline: 11-game suspension

 Information on ticket plans, related events and other details will be announced at a later date.